zachvalenta/notes-sw/za/it.md

 ## rosetta

 * _Rosetta_: gets Intel apps to work on M1 https://news.ycombinator.com/item?id=30799686 https://news.ycombinator.com/item?id=31696447
+> Rosetta 2 is an “emulator” or a translator for software built for Intel-based processors to run on Apple’s Silicon/M1 processors.
+While many apps for macOS have transitioned to running on M1 machines, there are still a lot of non-user-facing (a.k.a developer-facing) software and tools that do not play nicely.
+For instance, for Python, there are many packages with C-extensions whose binaries are not yet built for the M1, causing a lot of headaches (I’m looking at you, grpcio, tensorflow, librosa).
+Then there’s Docker, which will run fine on Apple Silicon, but can cause frustration when trying to build & deploy to a non-M1 environment.
+Enter: Rosetta 2. https://www.roguelynn.com/words/m1-dev-setup/
+> You may find it a lot easier to have two copies of iTerm.app (or Terminal.app), one that runs with Rosetta, and one that does not.
+Having both makes it easy to visually separate which environment you’re working in, as you can now customize the look and theme of each terminal app.
 * installed on mini23 for Android File Transfer
 * iTerm/Terminal > get info > open using Rosetta
 ```sh